e100/makerplane-configs/INSTALL.md

 ExecStart=/snap/bin/pyefis --config-file /home/eblevins/.makerplane/pyefis/config/left.yaml

 ### Configure autostart
+This will enable auto start of pyEFIS on reboot:
 ```
 systemctl enable --user pyefis.service
 ```

-### Download the data for Virtual VFR and index it
+### Optional - Download the data for Virtual VFR and index it
 NOTE: This is optional and only needed if you are using the VirtualVFR instrument<br>
+Virtual VFS will show a 3D rendering of airport runways along with a glide slop indicator, it is a rudimentary `Synthetic Vision` that you will see on commercial a comercial PFD.
-This data should be updated periodically
+This data should also be updated periodically

 #### Create directory for the CIFP data
 ```